CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 We have to repeat this for every row in our `books` table.
 You can, if you want alter this statement to ise `id` instead of `name` and `title`.
 Also, please note that we added `RETURNING *` at the end of the query.
 Try removing that to figura out what it does for us....

-At the end your `books` table should only have rows that include a reference to the `authors` table.
+In the end, your `books` table should only have rows that include a reference to the `authors` table.

 ```sql
 books_api=> SELECT * FROM books;